Free US Shipping Orders $100+

 1.

-Heat a No.8 (10 ¼”) cast iron skillet over medium heat for a few minutes.
+Preheat and whisk: Heat your skillet over medium heat for a few minutes.
 In a bowl, whisk the eggs with the salt until no traces of whites remain.

 2.